jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

 ## ContentFilteredTopic Class

-Per the DDS specification (§2.2.2.3.3), `ContentFilteredTopic` is a specialization of `TopicDescription` that allows for content-based subscriptions.
+Per the DDS specification, `ContentFilteredTopic` is a specialization of `TopicDescription` that allows for content-based subscriptions.
 It describes a more sophisticated subscription that indicates the subscriber does not want to necessarily see all values of each instance published under the `Topic`.
 Rather, it wants to see only the values whose contents satisfy certain criteria.

 A `ContentFilteredTopic` is always associated with an underlying **related `Topic`** from which it receives data.
-It does not itself define a communication channel — it only filters data from the related topic's channel.
+It does not itself define a communication channel, it only filters data from the related topic's channel.

 The content selection is controlled by two attributes: